-Although we attempt to minimize the potential impact of such risks by operating in more than one geographical area, during the year ended September 30, 2019, approximately 7.6 percent of our operating revenues were generated from international locations in our contract drilling services business compared to 9.6 percent during the year ended September 30, 2019, approximately 91.6 percent of operating revenues from international locations were from operations in South America compared to 96.0 percent during the year ended September 30, 2018.
+Although we attempt to minimize the potential impact of such risks by operating in more than one geographical area, during the year ended September 30, 2019, approximately 7.6 percent of our operating revenues were generated from international locations in our contract drilling services business compared to 9.6 percent during the year ended September 30, 2018.
+During the year ended September 30, 2019, approximately 91.6 percent of operating revenues from international locations were from operations in South America compared to 96.0 percent during the year ended September 30, 2018.
 Substantially all of the South American operating revenues were from Argentina and Colombia.
 The future occurrence of one or more international events arising from the types of risks described above could have a material adverse impact on our business, financial condition and results of operations.